Welcome to the Gower Festival

 SA3 1NL

-Rainer Hersch is a comedian and musician who has performed on every major comedy stage in Britain and abroad.
-He has appeared thirteen times at the Edinburgh Festival, had numerous comedy-concert series at the South Bank in London, featured in comedy clubs all across Europe and in TV shows around the world.
+‘Wickedly funny’ Rainer Hersch is a comedian and musician who has performed on every major comedy stage in Britain and abroad – many times at the Edinburgh Festival, at London’s South Bank, on TV and in comedy clubs across Europe.
+A ‘comedy genius’ if ever there was one.

 Visit artists website